How to Create Export Task

 Entering SQL Statements via Command Text

-Please note that Skyvia supports only SQL SELECT statements in export packages.
+Please note that Skyvia supports only SQL SELECT statements in export integrations.
 When you select an Execute Command action, you type and edit your SQL statement directly in the Command Text box.
 For example, to select and export Mailchimp lists with the number of subscribed and unsubscribed members, you enter the SELECT statement as on the screenshot below.

 You can also check public queries via the General Gallery in your Skyvia account.
 Public queries are predefined templates, which contain most common query samples.
 You can copy the predefined query if the one you need is available in the Gallery and paste it directly into the Command Text box and edit the way you need (if necessary).
 To find predefined queries, click the +NEW button in the top menu and switch to Gallery.
 Read more about it here.